jarrodparkes/jarrodparkes.github.io/_posts/2019-02-14-zero-to-one.md

 ## The Challenge of the Future

-- a question to ponder: “what important truth do very few people agree with you on?”
+- a question to ponder: "what important truth do very few people agree with you on?"
 - ^ for me, it is that many technologies current and PAST (IMO this is where I really diverge) are hurting more than they are helping — especially relationships, families, and our mental and spiritual well-being; we cannot blindly pursue certain new technologies for the sake of technology, and we need to be really careful and examine existing technologies with the goal of restoring certain aspects of society and the individual that have helped humans thrive for centuries
 - ^ other idea: anywhere the current US educational systems have students practicing some form of route memorization should be eliminated — computers are so much better at that than humans; we should be focusing on problem solving and the skills that enable the best problem solvers to do what they do
 - ^ other idea: the underlying sexualization of so much of our entertainment is really hurting the ability for people to make long-term relationships and successful families; we should be avoiding it at all costs and have better ways to spend our (idle) time